wosnxn123/warden-worker/README.md

 *   **`IMPORT_BATCH_SIZE`** (Optional, Default: `30`)

-    Number of records to process in each batch when importing data.
+    Number of records to process in each batch when importing and deleting data.
 This helps manage memory usage and processing time for large imports.

     *   Set to `0` to disable batching (all records imported in a single batch)
     *   Defaults to `30` records per batch if not specified